Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic: Introduction

-\item[(\emph{conservative extensions})] Given a KB and a set of additional axioms, is it the case that the expanded KB does not entail new relationships between the original predicates? \end{description} These and related problems have been studied extensively for many KR formalisms \cite{DBLP:journals/ki/EiterK19} including propositional logic~\cite{DBLP:journals/ai/LangM08}, answer set programming~\cite{DBLP:journals/tplp/GoncalvesKL23}, and description logics~\cite{DBLP:series/lncs/KonevLWW09,DBLP:conf/rweb/BotoevaKLRWZ16} but investigating them for first-order modal logics (FOMLs) poses particular challenges.
-In contrast to many other KR formalisms, FOMLs used in KR typically do not enjoy the Craig interpolation property (CIP) as $\models \varphi \rightarrow \psi$ does not necessarily entail the existence of an \emph{interpolant} $\chi$ whose predicate symbols occur in both $\varphi$ and $\psi$, with $\models \varphi \rightarrow \chi$ and $\models \chi \rightarrow \psi$.
-Nor do they enjoy the projective Beth definability property (BDP) according to which implicit definability of a predicate in a given signature (which can be reduced to entailment) implies its explicit definability as required in definition existence.
-Forgetting and conservative extensions in FOMLs become dependent on predicates that do not occur in the original KB.
-In fact, Fine~(\citeyear{DBLP:journals/jsyml/Fine79}) showed that no FOML with constant domains (the standard assumption in KR applications) between the basic quantified modal logics $\mathsf{K}$ and $\mathsf{S5}$ enjoys CIP or BDP.
+\item[\emph{uniform interpolant existence}] Given a formula $\varphi$ and a signature $\sigma$, does there exist a $\sigma$-uniform interpolant of $\varphi$?
+Uniform interpolants are, for instance, a mechanism for forgetting symbols from a knowledge base~\cite{DBLP:journals/ki/EiterK19,DBLP:journals/tplp/GoncalvesKL23,DBLP:series/lncs/KonevLWW09,DBLP:journals/ki/Koopmann20}. \end{description} Investigating these problems for first-order modal logics (FOMLs) poses particular challenges.
+In contrast to many other logical formalisms, FOMLs typically do not enjoy the Craig interpolation property (CIP) as $\models \varphi \rightarrow \psi$ does not necessarily entail the existence of an interpolant $\chi$ for $\varphi$ and $\psi$.
+Nor do they enjoy the projective Beth definability property (BDP) according to which implicit definability of a predicate in a given signature implies its explicit definability as required in definition existence.
+For logics with the CIP, the interpolant existence problem trivially reduces to checking validity of implications.
+Similarly, for logics with the BDP, checking explicit definability reduces to checking the validity of implications representing implicit definability.
+These trivial reductions of existence problems to validity problems do not work for logics without the CIP or BDP.
+Fine~\cite{DBLP:journals/jsyml/Fine79} showed that no FOML with constant domain models (a standard assumption) between the first-order modal logic $\mathsf{K}$ of all Kripke frames and the first-order modal logic $\mathsf{S5}$ of all universal Kripke frames enjoys the CIP or BDP.